morinted/ottawapython_plover_talk/README.md

 ---

 Oh wait, that's not software, those are Plover birds.
-Where did Delores go...
+Where did Dolores go...

 ---